-Differentiated Curriculum - In a differentiated classroom, teachers differentiate content, process, product and assessments according to a student's readiness, interest, and learning profile.
+Differentiated Curriculum - Gifted students need the opportunity to work through the curriculum at a faster pace and need less time on basics and revision.
+The curriculum is differentiated in complexity and acceleration which offers a variety of options for students who differ in abilities, knowledge and skills.
+In a differentiated classroom, teachers differentiate content, process, product and assessments according to a student's readiness, interest and learning profile.

-- Content The State Board of Education adopted curriculum standards the student is expected to master and related support materials. - Process instructional strategies designed to ensure that students acquired a deep understanding of the curriculum standards - Products vehicles through which students demonstrate and extend what they have learned - Assessment formative and summative on and off-grade-level monitoring to document students' mastery of curriculum standards and learning levels - Readiness a student's entry point relative to a particular understanding or skill - Learning Profile how an individual student learns
+- Content Curriculum standards the student is expected to master and related support materials. - Process instructional strategies designed to ensure that students acquired a deep understanding of the curriculum standards. - Products vehicles through which students demonstrate and extend what they have learned. - Assessment formative and summative on and off-grade-level monitoring to document students' mastery of curriculum standards and learning levels. - Readiness a student's entry point relative to a particular understanding or skill. - Learning Profile how an individual student learns.